xframes-project/xframes-gnustep/README.md

 #### Ubuntu

-`sudo apt install gnustep gnustep-devel clang plocate libxml2-dev libxslt1-dev`
+`sudo apt install gnustep gnustep-devel clang plocate libxml2-dev libxslt1-dev`'

+You may need to run `sudo updatedb.plocate`, depending on your environment.

-`locate objc.h`
+Then run `locate objc.h`.

 Copy the path, change the command accordingly and run (replace `<path>` with the actual path):